-Professor Warren joined the department in 2010, after receiving her M.A., M.Phil., and Ph.D. in history from Yale University.
+Professor Warren joined the department after receiving her M.A., M.Phil., and Ph.D. in history from Yale University.
 She completed her Ph.D. while a junior research fellow at Christ Church College, Oxford University.
 Her book, New England Bound: Slavery and Colonization in Early America (Liveright/W.W.
 Norton, 2016), explores the lived experience of chattel bondage in seventeenth-century New England, illuminating the deadly symbiosis between slavery and colonization in the Atlantic World.
-New England Bound won the Organization of American Historians' 2017 Merle Curti Social History Prize, was a 2017 Pulitzer Prize Finalist, and was a Finalist for the 2017 Berkshire Conference Book Prize, and a Finalist for the 2017 Harriet Tubman Prize, awarded by the Schomburg Center of the New York Public Library in the field of Atlantic slavery.
+New England Bound won the Organization of American Historians' 2017 Merle Curti Social History Prize, was a 2017 Pulitzer Prize Finalist, a Finalist for the 2017 Berkshire Conference Book Prize, and a Finalist for the 2017 Harriet Tubman Prize, awarded by the Schomburg Center of the New York Public Library in the field of Atlantic slavery.

 She is currently working on several projects, among which is The Carceral Colony, an exploration of the role of prisons and imprisonment in colonial North America, and Sex Enslaved, a study of coerced sexual relationships in slave systems.

 "The Cause of Her Grief: The Rape of a Slave in Early New England," The Journal of American History, 2007.

 "More than Words: Language, Colonization, and History,"William and Mary Quarterly, 2012.